 • Handles complex client complaints

-• Coordinates and oversees information and services aimed at preventing animal relinquishment and keeping animals in their current homes such (i.e. low cost veterinary care, re-homing assistance, etc.)
+• Provides information and services aimed at preventing animal relinquishment and keeping animals in their current homes such (i.e. low-cost veterinary care, re-homing assistance, etc.)

-• Coordinates and oversees information and services aimed at returning animals to their owners and/or re-homing animals in the field such as: maintaining lost/found report database and guidelines, rabies certificate scanning/verification, marketing strays, researching third party lost/found pet sites, tracking microchips/ID, completing microchip registrations, etc.
+• Provides information and services aimed at returning animals to their owners and/or re-homing animals in the field such as: maintaining lost/found report database and guidelines, rabies certificate scanning/verification, marketing strays, researching third party lost/found pet sites, tracking microchips/ID, completing microchip registrations, etc.

 • Maintains shelter database and ensures high level of accuracy and completeness with data entry and record keeping

 • Creates, collects, compiles, photocopies, assembles and distributes materials for informational packets/educational handouts

 • Orders shelter food and supplies as needed

 • Issues licenses and maintains logs and files related to Pet Population Fund, tag issuance, fees, municipal billing, intake/adoption, etc.